thorstenkramm/resolvit/README.md

 # resolvit

-A DNS server that allows you to resolve specific DNS records locally while forwarding all other requests to upstream DNS servers.
+A DNS Server that allows you to resolve specific DNS records locally while forwarding all other requests to upstream DNS Servers.

+It's main use-case is to act as a local forwarder on your intranet with the ability to resolve some records locally.

 ## Features